arnab9593/likeable-air-3346/README.md

 <h3>

   likeable-air-3346 is clone website of Olx.com.
-Olx.com is a platform where user can post there sellable item in the form of advertisement on the other hand they can buy any product as well from other's advertisement</h3>
+Olx.com is a platform where user can post there sellable item in the form of advertisement on the other hand they can buy any product as well from other's advertisement.
+Click<a href="https://charming-concha-ababfd.netlify.app/">here </a>to see the cloned website. </h3>

 <h3> We built it in 7days with the team of 5 collaborators.</h3>